Edward D. Maryon: Graphic design

 Following graduate school, Maryon worked alongside Ralph Reynolds at David W. Evans Inc., where he was a designer, illustrator, and graphic artist.
 Maryon would do occasional graphic design into the 1960s, even after entering academia.
-This included for The Improvement Era, the official magazine of the Mormon Church.
+This included for The Improvement Era, the official magazine of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 By the November 1957 issue, Maryon was listed as an art director alongside Reynolds; Maryon's drawing for the August 1960 cover, depicting covered wagons along the Mormon Trail, received a first-place award from the Utah Advertising Artists Association; he also drew the cover for the March 1963 issue, and had a 1966 illustration recognized by Dibble as among "outstanding examples of journalistic art".

 University of Utah

 Shortly after Maryon's graduation from his masters program, his mentor Stewart suggested that Maryon apply to teach at the University of Utah's Department of Painting; Maryon did so, and in 1956 became an instructor in basic drawing there.
 In addition to instruction, Maryon was involved in and oversaw exhibitions during this time, served as a judge for exhibitions and competitions, gave talks, and served on a committee to select artwork to furnish the Salt Lake City Public Library's new central location.
 In 1961 Maryon was promoted to assistant professor, and the following year the Departments of Art and Sculpture merged into one, with Maryon named chairman of the surviving Department of Art.
 (Note: Previously, Avard Fairbanks had headed the Department of Sculpture; he retired into a role of sculptor-in-residence and consultant in fine arts.
 The pre-merger Department of Art, for its part, was headed by Alvin Gittins, who left administration for a teaching role.)

 On October 14, 1963, Maryon was appointed assistant dean of the College of Fine Arts.
 Early in his tenure, he was thrust into a school controversy when the Board of Regents ordered the university to remove paintings, including impressionistic landscapes and nudes, by three artists from a student art exhibit.
 Maryon decried the decision in a letter as "arbitrary" and "handed down without any reasonable attempt to solve the problem", and stated that there must be "a clear understanding of what [the] exhibition policy is to be".
 The paintings, he added, were "of unimpeachable character", and from artists who had all won "top honors" in competitions and exhibits.
+(Note: Years later, in 1978, Maryon was one of several defendants, including university president David P. Gardner, in a lawsuit brought by a former professor, Stephen R. Beck.
+Beck alleged that he was refused a position due to the opposition, and alleged Maryon said his art has "sexual connotations" and was "an embarrassment".)